kabirkhan/recon/docs/index.md

 The key features are:

 * **Data Validation and Cleanup**: Easily Validate the format of your NER data.
 Filter overlapping Entity Annotations, fix missing properties.
+* **Statistics**: Get statistics on your data.
+From how many annotations you have for each label, to more complicated metrics like quality scores for the balance of your dataset.
 * **Model Insights**: Analyze how well your model does on your Dataset.
 Identify the top errors your model is making so you can prioritize data collection and correction strategically.
-* **Dataset Management**: Recon provides a `Dataset` class to manage the train/dev/test split of your data and apply the same functions across all splits in your data + a concatenation of all examples.
-Operate inplace to consistently transform your data.
+* **Dataset Management**: Recon provides `Dataset` and `Corpus` containers to manage the train/dev/test split of your data and apply the same functions across all splits in your data + a concatenation of all examples.
+Operate inplace to consistently transform your data with reliable tracking and the ability to version and rollback changes.
 * **Serializable Dataset**: Serialize and Deserialize your data to and from JSON to the Recon type system.
-* **Type Hints**: Comprehensive Typing system based on Python 3.6+ Type Hints
+* **Type Hints**: Comprehensive Typing system based on Python 3.7+ Type Hints

 ## Requirements

-Python 3.6+
+Python 3.7 +

-`Recon` is built on a few comprehensive, high-performing packages.

 * <a href="https://spacy.io" class="external-link" target="_blank">spaCy</a>
 * <a href="https://pydantic-docs.helpmanual.io/" class="external-link" target="_blank">Pydantic (Type system and JSON Serialization)</a>